Waboom AI

 Part of Learn Claude Code: The Complete Operator's Guide.
 For the operator's overview of Skills, Connectors, Cowork, and Artifacts, start there.

 You have been using Claude as a chat tool.
-You type something.
-Claude replies.
-Conversation back and forth.
+You type something, Claude replies, and the conversation goes back and forth.

 Cowork is different.
-You hand Claude a task.
-You walk away.
-You come back to a finished deliverable.
+You hand Claude a task, walk away, and come back to a finished deliverable.

-This is the plain-English explainer.
-What it is.
-When to use it.
-When to stay in chat.
-The first task you should run.
+This is the plain-English explainer: what Cowork is, when to use it, when to stay in chat, and the first task you should run.

 What Cowork actually is